Mary McElroy (kidnapping victim): Kidnapping

 Twenty-five-year-old McElroy was kidnapped while taking a bubble bath in her father's home on the evening of May 27, 1933.
 Her abductors were brothers George and Walter McGee, Clarence Click, and Clarence Stevens.
 Walter McGee, a divorced ex-con from Oregon, was the gang leader.
 McGee and Stevens donned masks, forced their way into the house with a sawed-off shotgun, and allowed McElroy time to dry herself and get dressed.
 She apparently did not take them very seriously; when told that $60,000 was going to be demanded in exchange for her release, she joked "I'm worth more than that!"

-McElroy was taken to a farmhouse in Shawnee, Kansas owned by Click, where she was chained to a wall in the basement.
+McElroy was taken to a farmhouse in Shawnee, Kansas owned by Click, where she was chained to a wall in the basement and sexually assaulted by McGee repeatedly.
 After demanding the original sum of $60,000, the kidnappers settled for $30,000, which Judge McElroy paid on May 29.
-Mary McElroy was released unharmed near the Millburn Golf Course after twenty-nine hours in captivity.
+Mary McElroy was released near the Millburn Golf Course after twenty-nine hours in captivity.
 George McGee and Clarence Click were apprehended some time before June 21.
 Walter McGee was arrested in Amarillo, Texas on June 2 after attempting to purchase a car with some of the ransom money.
 Of the original sum, about $9,000 was recovered from McGee's person.
 About $16,000 of the original ransom was recovered.